AleksandrYanovskiy/TrdosBoot/README.md

 # TrdosBoot
-Program for find and rename first Basic program in image ZX Spectrum file (SCL or TRD) to boot.B
+Find and rename first Basic program in image ZX Spectrum TR-DOS file (SCL or TRD) to boot.B
 Need for emulator lr-fuse in which is not possible run PENTAGON 512 or PENTAGON 1024 and run gluck.rom service.
 Most image files (scl, trd) contain one basic file, that not called "boot.B", which does not allow simply autostart program.